Cyan4973/xxHash/cli/xxhsum.1.md

 Read xxHash sums from specific files and check them

     $ xxhsum -c xyz.xxh32 qux.xxh64

+Produce a list of files, then generate hashes for that list

+    $ find . -type f -name '*.[ch]' > c-files.txt
+    $ xxhsum --quiet -g c-files.txt

+Read the list of files from standard input to avoid the need for an intermediate file

+    $ find . -type f -name '*.[ch]' | xxhsum --quiet -g -

+Note that if shell expansion, length of argument list, clarity of use of spaces in filenames, etc allow it then the same output as the previous example can be generated like this

+    $ xxhsum `find . -name '*.[ch]'`

 Benchmark xxHash algorithm.
 By default, `xxhsum` benchmarks xxHash main variants